slipguru/icing/doc/source/tutorial.rst

 Configuration File
 ------------------
-IGNET configuration file is a standard Python script.
+ICING configuration file is a standard Python script.
 It is imported as a module, then all the code is executed.
 In this file the user can define all the option needed to read the data.
 A ``db_file`` filename is required.
 Note: to avoid problems, the path must be absolute.
 Other options can be specified, regarding the file loading configuration: